saqibsafdar11/DfE_P8_Project/README.md

 ## Project Overview

-This project analyzes the performance of positive outlier schools in the UK during the 2022/23 academic year regarding their disadvantaged pupils' educational outcomes at Key Stage 4.
+This project analyses the performance of positive outlier schools in the UK during the 2022/23 academic year regarding their disadvantaged pupils' educational outcomes at Key Stage 4.
 The analysis focuses on the correlation between school performance—measured through the Progress 8 and Attainment 8 scores—and the Index of Multiple Deprivation (IMD).

 ### Dataset